Target Audience: CPAs, EAs, RTRPs

 Seminar Level: Beginner

-IMPORTANT INFORMATION REGARDING CONTINUING EDUCATION CREDIT: THE IRS RETURN PREPARER OFFICE ACCEPTS THIS SEMINAR FOR ONE (1) CONTINUING EDUCATION CREDIT FOR ENROLLED AGENTS (EA) AND ANNUAL FILING SEASON PROGRAM PARTICIPANTS.
-IF YOU ARE NOT AN ENROLLED AGENT OR AN ANNUAL FILING SEASON PROGRAM PARTICIPANT, PLEASE CONSULT WITH YOUR RESPECTIVE STATE LICENSING AGENCY REGARDING ACCEPTABILITY OF THIS CREDIT.
+IMPORTANT INFORMATION REGARDING CPE CREDIT: THE IRS RETURN PREPARER OFFICE ACCEPTS THIS SEMINAR FOR ONE (1) CONTINUING PROFESSIONAL EDUCATION (CPE) CREDIT FOR ENROLLED AGENTS (EA).
+IF YOU ARE NOT AN ENROLLED AGENT, PLEASE CONSULT WITH YOUR RESPECTIVE STATE LICENSING AGENCY REGARDING ACCEPTABILITY OF THIS CREDIT.

 IRS COMMUNICATIONS AND LIAISON IS REGISTERED WITH THE NATIONAL ASSOCIATION OF STATE BOARDS OF ACCOUNTANCY (NASBA) AS A SPONSOR OF CONTINUING PROFESSIONAL EDUCATION ON THE NATIONAL REGISTRY OF CPE SPONSORS.
 STATE BOARDS OF ACCOUNTANCY HAVE FINAL AUTHORITY ON THE ACCEPTANCE OF INDIVIDUAL COURSES FOR CPE CREDIT.
 COMPLAINTS REGARDING REGISTERED SPONSORS MAY BE SUBMITTED TO THE NATIONAL REGISTRY OF CPE SPONSORS THROUGH ITS WEBSITE: WWW.LEARNINGMARKET.ORG.

-The Appeals organization delivered this seminar at the IRS Nationwide Tax Forum in Orlando, Florida, in July 2011.
+The Large Business and International operating division delivered this seminar at the IRS Nationwide Tax Forum in Orlando, Florida, in July 2010.

 By the end of this presentation you will: